stellar/slingshot/spec/ZkVM.md

 Forward- and backward-compatible upgrades (“soft forks”) are possible with [extension instructions](#ext), enabled by the [extension flag](#versioning) and higher version numbers.

+For instance, to implement a SHA-256 function, an unsued extension instruction could be assigned `verifysha256` name and check if top two strings on the stack are preimage and image of the SHA-256 function respectively.
+The VM would fail if the check failed, while the non-upgraded software could choose to treat the instruction as no-op (e.g. by ignoring the upgraded transaction version).

 It is possible to write a compatible contract that uses features of a newer transaction version while remaining usable by non-upgraded software